scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 ```

 This is essentially the same as our example code above.
-`Future.traverse` takes away the pain of folding
+`Future.traverse` is abstracting away the pain of folding
-and defining accumulators and combination functions,
+and defining accumulators and combination functions.
-and gives us a clean high-level interface to do what we want:
+It gives us a clean high-level interface to do what we want:

 - start with a `List[A]`;
 - provide a function `A => Future[B]`;